 I love this little robot that’s based on a vintage Japanese tin toy.
 In fact, I have one that I picked up at a local robot shop.
 He comes with a wind-up key and he walks and moves his arms.
 This is a nice entry-level tin robot.

 Rayguns are one of my favorite things from retro sci-fi.
-And this tin toy from Schylling is a fantastic manifestation of them.
-When you squeeze the trigger, it sparks continuously as if you’re really shooting rays.
+And this tin toy from Regal Gamesis a fantastic manifestation of them.
+When you squeeze the trigger, LED lights flash as if you’re really shooting rays.
 Made for kids five and up (which means it’s perfect for adults, too!).

 Roberta Robot Toy